Widget Quality Tiers

 Widgets are a critical component for customizing a user's homescreen.
 They can often help users achieve a critical user journey for an app with a single tap, or provide a quick summary of an app's most important pieces of data.
 They can also be customized to fit the needs of the user and tailored to individual preferences.

-The quality of a widget determines how likely a user engages with it.
-There are three main categories of widget quality:
+The quality of a widget can impact user engagement with your app content and features.
+There are three main tiers of widget quality:

-• Tier 3: Low Quality - under performs, is stale, and does not provide a great user experience
+• Tier 3: Low Quality - don't meet the minimum quality bar and don't provide a great user experience.

-• Tier 2: Quality Standard - serves all basic needs and provides a satisfactory experience
+• Tier 2: Quality Standard - is helpful, usable, and provides a quality experience.

 Tier 3: Low Quality

 A widget is deemed low quality if it does not meet standard layout, color, discovery, and content criteria.
-Refer to the guidelines below for more information on exceeding the low quality tier.
+For more information on building a best practice, high-quality widget, refer to the following guidelines.

 Tier 2 - Quality Standard